Frank Stella: Late 1960s and early 1970s

 In 1967, Stella designed the set and costumes for Scramble, a dance piece by Merce Cunningham.
 The same year, his began his Protractor Series (1967–71) of paintings, named after the common measuring instrument, a half circle protractor.
 These feature arcs, sometimes overlapping, within square borders named after circular-plan cities he had visited while in the Middle East earlier in the 1960s.
 He was especially intrigued by the arches and decorative patterns he observed in the architecture and art of Iran.
 His painting, Protractor Variation I (1969), now at the Pérez Art Museum Miami, epitomizes his move away from ascetic, monochrome compositions to the vibrant colors and formal complexity of his output after the late 1960s.
 This work typified his experimentation with shaped canvases, producing innovative paintings in which the imagery was set by their contours.

 In 1969, Stella was commissioned to create a logo for the Metropolitan Museum of Art Centennial.
 The Museum of Modern Art in New York presented a retrospective of Stella's work in 1970, making him the youngest artist to receive one.
 Stella was among those artists invited to participate in the problem-plagued 35th Art Biennale in Venice (1970) who joined a boycott by artists opposed to the US wars in Vietnam and Cambodia and withdrew their works from display at the American Pavilion.

 In the following decade, as he began to adopt more unusual color schemes and shapes, Stella brought to his artistic productions the element of relief, which he called "maximalist" painting because it had sculptural attributes.
 He presented wood and other materials in his Polish Village series (1970–1973), executed in high relief.
 They were inspired by photographs and drawings he saw of wooden synagogues that the Nazis had burned down in eastern Poland during World War II.

 Stella abandoned rational structures in the mid-1970s and began to explore new, individualistic paths.
-He replaced solid planes with sqiggles, lattices, and swirls of color.
+He replaced solid planes with squiggles, lattices, and swirls of color.
 Composite features began to project from his canvases in all directions, while his wall-mounted paintings evolved into outlandish sculptures.
 Through the 1970s and 1980s, as his works became more uninhibited and intricate, his minimalism became baroque.

 In 1976, Stella was commissioned by BMW to paint a BMW 3.0 CSL for the second installment in the BMW Art Car Series.
 He said of this project, "The starting point for the art cars was racing livery.
 The graph paper is what it is, a graph, but when it's morphed over the car's forms it becomes interesting.
 Theoretically it's like painting on a shaped canvas."

 He married pediatrician Harriet McGurk in 1978.